mwalle/uwh-leak-detector/README.md

 The leak detector provides the following features:

 - Optical and acoustical alarm.
 Red and green LED to indicate the current health.
-Piezo buzzer to get the users attention.
+Piezo buzzer to get the user's attention.
 - Powered by just one CR2032 coin cell.
 - Very long battery life, works down to 1.8V cell voltage.
 - Battery monitoring.
 Indicates low-battery during idle mode.